PeterEB/coap-shepherd/README.md

         ```

 ***********************************************

 <br />

 ## CoapNode Class
-A registered Client Device is an instance of this class.
-This class provides you with methods to perform remote operations upon a Client Device.
-The `cnode` device can be found by `cserver.find()`
+This class provides you with methods to perform remote operations upon a registered Client Device.
+Such an instance of this class is denoted as `cnode` in this document.
+You can use `cserver.find()` with the clientName to find a registered cnode in cserver.

 <a name="API_read"></a>
 ### cnode.read(path[, callback])